-Maybe those yucky Christmas Brussel Sprouts you’ve always hated actually aren’t all that bad?
-And maybe, being decisive isn’t actually the most important leadership skill to focus on?
+Maybe those yucky Christmas Brussels sprouts you’ve always hated aren’t all that bad?
+And maybe, being decisive isn’t the most important leadership skill to focus on?

 As we continue our learning journey this year, that would be our ask of you.
 Stay open-minded and keep learning new things.
-It’s what motivates us and we hope motivates you going into 2023.
+It’s what motivates us, and we hope motivates you, going into the new year.

 Conclusion - 5 thoughts about thinking

-When you’ve given your brain a rest, it can be a shock if you then suddenly ask it to think hard again.
+When you’ve given your brain a rest, it can be hard if you then suddenly ask it to think again.
 Hopefully, these 5 thoughts about thinking haven’t been too much of a shock to the system.

 Don’t do anything with them right now.
 But mark out 10 minutes in your diary tomorrow to review which of these thoughts has stuck in your head.
 Think about what you can do with them.